 The Company is focused on increasing value to shareholders through its hotel business and its development opportunities.
 The Company, as most real estate companies do, measures value creation through growth in Net Asset Value ("NAV").
-Within the Hotel Business the Company creates value to shareholders through 3 distinct behaviours.
+Within the the Company's hotel business creates value to shareholders through 3 distinct behaviours.

 - Acquire assets using strict acquisition criteria with the intent of acquiring assets at or below replacement cost

-- Operational efficiencies
+- Operational efficiencies, and

 - Value add opportunities

 Each of these items may lead to valuation increases in its assets and as a result the Company's NAV.
-Increase in the fair value of its real estate assets is the primary driver of NAV growth.
+Increases in the fair value of the Company's real estate assets is the primary driver of NAV growth.

-The Development opportunities add shareholder value by leveraging unutilized assets to provide development profits and further enhance the long term cash flows of the resorts.
+The Development opportunities add shareholder value by leveraging unutilized assets to provide development profits and further enhance the long-term cash flows of the resorts.
 Development opportunities provide additional rooms to the resort for minimal investment to the resort itself.
 The Company calculates its NAV using Fair Values disclosed on its balance sheet.